Special Educational Needs and Disability (SEND)

 A support group within the Auriol Junior, Cuddington Community Primary and Mead Infant schools for families to provide positive support and improve family resilience through awareness, education and inclusivity.

-Please click here for an overview of the meeting held on Wednesday 9th October 2019, the focus of which was ‘The Zones of Regulation’ – An approach to managing children’ emotions.
+Please click here for an overview of our meeting which focused on ‘The Zones of Regulation’ – An approach to managing children’ emotions.

-Please click here for an overview of the presentation held on Wednesday 4th March 2020, the focus of which was ‘Social Stories’, the theory behind them and how parents and carers can create their own.
+Please click here for an overview of the presentation which focused on ‘Social Stories’, the theory behind them and how parents and carers can create their own.